Seennt/github/README.md

 ## Bootstrap 3
 Seennt system is equipped with bootstrap3 and bootstrap3-sass, to compile sass django_compressor is required.

+#SASS
+To compress SASS via django-compressor make sure compress_offline is set in settings.py.
+Furthermore configure post_compile is installed according [heroku django cookbook](https://github.com/nigma/heroku-django-cookbook).

+- As a remark: Static folder should be managed correctly.

 ## License: MIT

 ## Pycharm: